The-Scripters-Guild/ForgeWiki/community/content/scripting-tools/tsg-pivot.md

 ### Prefabs and Object Lists

-Prefab lists may not function reliably in Custom Games.
-For more stable behavior, it is recommended to build object lists manually rather than relying on prefab-based lists.
+Prefab lists and the `Get Prefab Objects` node may not function reliably in Custom Games.
+For more stable behavior, it is recommended to build object lists using label lists, manual object references, or an area monitor on round start, rather than relying on prefab-based lists.

 <figure><img src="../../../.gitbook/assets/994798c8-0eb3-4c4e-8687-e6df53e24727.png" alt="Cover image"><figcaption><p>This node graph demonstrates an efficient orbiting setup using basis vectors.</p></figcaption></figure>